skupperproject/skupper-website/README.md

 3. Run `./plano test` to run tests and populate the `docs` directory of this repo with the HTML files from step 1.

-## Updating the site for new Skupper releses
+## Updating the site for new Skupper releases

 1. Update the `skupper_release` and `skupper_release_date` variables
    in `config/config.py`.